-In May this year I visited the charity Women for Refugee Women.
+In May this year, I visited the non-profit charity Women for Refugee Women.
 I spoke to the lesbian and bisexual women’s campaigner, Sarah Cope, about the issues affecting LGBT asylum seekers, and the wider issues experienced by women detained in Yarls Wood.

 Siân Norris: What are some of the specific issues that gay women encounter when they come to the UK to claim asylum?